uqwhua/TrjPrivacy/README.md

 ## Citation

-If you find our algorithms or the experimental results useful, please kindly cite the following paper:
+If you find our library or the experimental results useful, please kindly cite the following paper:
 ```
 @article{jin2022tkde,
   title={A Survey and Experimental Study on Privacy-Preserving Trajectory Data Publishing},